chrisparnin/attachables/README.md

 To use, you simply can create a reminder note in the editor `// TODO Explore other analyzer`, then choose a way you want to be reminded from the dropdown menu.

+Reminders can be attached to the Editor viewport, local to the current file, or displayed everywhere.
+Attached reminders will fade during the programming session unless they are re-engaged by hovering over them.

 ![attach](https://raw.github.com/chrisparnin/attachables/master/doc/attach.png)

 TODO notes can also have **due dates**.
 Simply use the following format: